bareconsortium/blockchain_game/README.md

 ### Concept

-"blockchain_game" is a decentralized web3-based online game where the objective is to eat as many blocks as possible to win digital assets.
-Anyone with Decentralized Identification, an authentic digital wallet address, and the willingness to play can enjoy the game.
+"blockchain_game" is a decentralized online game where the objective is to eat as many blocks as possible to win digital assets.
+Anyone with an authentic digital wallet address, and the willingness to play can enjoy the game.
 This decentralized online-arcade game establishes a symbiotic relationship between Game Designers and Players, fostering demand for in-game advertising.

 ### Rewards and Cryptocurrency